hyosung11/Launch-School/Courses/journal.md

 12:57 Finished with context loss and am ready to move onto Part III - Object Creation and Code Reuse Patterns.
 I want to take short break though.

+16:05 I have been grinding through the study guide reorganization for hours now and it's going well.
+I want to take the interview assessment on Wednesday.